biddster/node-red-contrib-hs100/README.md

 # node-red-contrib-hs100

-This Node-RED node is for controlling tp-link Wi-Fi Smart Plug - Model HS100.
+This Node-RED node is for controlling tp-link Wi-Fi Smart Plug - Model HS100 (and HS110).

 This node has only been tested with a HS100(UK).
 The HS100 is also available in US and EU plug versions.
 We expect they will work too.